May 22, 2013, 02:18:30 PM *

 I figured I would define it straight from the book first, then expand on it.
 Basically, as the definition suggests, it is a reaction to a person, situation, or activity that is designed to overwhelm the undesireable object with anger to the point of its dismissal.
 Once the object being raged at is removed, clearer waters prevail.
 It is usually used as a tool, and it can be an effective one.

 The problem with raging is this, if used effectively, it becomes an extremely enabling action.
 The rager learns very quickly that by raging, they usually get the desired outcome.
-The trouble is that if you try to outlast the rager, to teach them that it isnt going to work on you, the situation will escalate beyond your control, or the person trying to diffuse the rager will be dismissed entirely.
+The trouble is that if you try to outlast the rager, to teach them that it isnt going to work on you, the situation will escalate beyond your control, or the person trying to defuse the rager will be dismissed entirely.

 There is absolutely nothing wrong with being angry.
 We all get angry.
 That is a normal reaction to certain things.
 As long as you are reasonable with your anger, and try to solve it and drop it, you will be just fine.
 Carrying the anger with you will ultimately lead to hatred.
 Once hatred enters the equation, it is a hard thing to let go of.